 More tips: Beans Seed Starting Tips.

-Beans are best fertilized with aged garden compost; they do not require extra nitrogen.
-Beans set up a mutual exchange with soil microorganisms called nitrogen-fixing bacteria which produces the soil nitrogen beans require.
+- Beans fix their own nitrogen; they set up a mutual exchange with soil nitrogen-fixing bacteria which produces the soil nitrogen beans require.

 More tips: Bean Growing Tips.

 - Do not grow beans in the same spot every year.
 Rotate beans to plots where lettuce, squash, broccoli, Brussels sprouts, cabbage, cauliflower, or collards have grown in the past year or two.

-Container Growing Beans.
-Bush beans can be grown in containers, but you may need several containers for a practical harvest.
+- Bush beans can be grown in containers, but you may need several containers for a practical harvest.